tikurahul/play-explorer/README.md

 ### What the interface looks like

 Here is what the interface looks like currently.
+Yes, there is a __lot__ of room for improvement.

 ![Explorer](https://raw.githubusercontent.com/tikurahul/play-explorer/master/public/images/interface.png)

+### What next ?

+* A lot of improvements to the UI.
+* Better packaging for the explorer project.
+I can perhaps package this as a `Play SBT plugin`.
+That will make initial setup a __lot__ easier.
+Stay tuned.

 ### License